Last updated 14/6/24

 Cons of a Direct Stuck Floor

 • Damage becomes hard to repair.
 You will need to rely on other options such as repair kits, wax & fillers.
-To be clear, though, this is usually how timber floors are repaired anyway
+To be clear, though, this is usually how timber floors are repaired anyway.
+We recommend reading this blog on repairing and replacing damaged flooring.

-• Additional flooring (other floating floors,) should not be laid over the top of a direct stick floor because the floor needs to be able to breathe.
+• A direct stick floor should not have additional flooring (such as other floating floors) laid over it because it needs to breathe.
 The direct stuck floor can grow and buckle if it cannot breathe, breaking through the additional floor covering

-• The direct stuck floor is considered a permanent fixture.
+• The directly stuck floor is considered a permanent fixture.
 The amount of work involved in removing and preparing the subfloor can make changing the floor cost-prohibitive

 • Cost is higher for installation and materials